-(a) The number of samples collected depends on the population served and the number of repeat samples required.
+(a) The number of samples collected depends on the population served and the number of repeat samples required. (b) These communities are partially supplied, and may mix their chlorinated supply with MWRA chloraminated supply.

-(b) These communities are partially supplied, and may mix their chlorinated supply with MWRA chloraminated supply
+(b) These communities are partially supplied, and may mix their chlorinated supply with MVVRA chlorami

 (c) Part of the Chicopee Valley Aqueduct System.
-Free chlorine system
+Free chlorine system.